 At home and in school, Francia is happy, healthy, and an attentive student.
 She is making friends in her community, learning from her elders and siblings, and receives daily hugs.

 Last year, Francia joyfully reunited with family, returning home as a part of the Family Preservation Program.
-Recognizing that a stable family starts with stable shelter, ESPWA built a new home for Francia and her family.
+Recognizing that a stable family starts with stable shelter, a new home was built for Francia and her family.
 With a secure, welcoming environment for their children, Francia’s parents can now focus their energy on building their capacity to care for their family so that they can be the best parents they can be.